The Thirteenth Sunday in Ordinary Time [A]

 + + +

-All over the Wichita Diocese, many priests recently started new assignments.
-Undoubtedly, some had mixed feelings about uprooting themselves and beginning again in a new part of the diocese.
+All over the Wichita Diocese, many priests are in the midst of starting new assignments.
+Undoubtedly, some have mixed feelings about uprooting themselves and beginning again in a new part of the diocese.
 At such a crossroads, a priest knows to reflect upon Jesus’ three years of public ministry.

 Whenever we hear of Jesus’ teaching and miracles, we have to be mindful that Jesus isn’t just wandering from town to town randomly.
 He’s a man on a mission.
 His mission is the Cross on that hill just outside Jerusalem.
 Jesus wants each of us to follow Him there.